ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 all of it is open source.

 Open source has a `funding problem`_.
-There are many `warning signs`_ that the future is not as bright as the past.
+There are many `warning signs`_ that open source is an ecosystem in danger.

 Open source is maintained for "free" by people all over the world, enabled by the internet (which is also built on open source).
 Many people doing this work are burning out, giving up, or just never standing in the first place.
-We need to enable the sustainability of open source in order to protect this commons that we currently have, and help it grow into the future.
+We need to improve the sustainability of open source in order to protect this commons that we currently have, and help it grow into the future.

 Funding Open Source